EvanBrightside/api-gateway/README.md

 ## Possible Errors

-### 401 Unauthorized

-Authentication error if the token is invalid or missing.
+- **401 Unauthorized**: Authentication error if the token is invalid or missing.

 **Example response**: